Breaking Bad Habits: The Coach’s Toughest Task

 Well, as the bar height climbed, my two students began struggling, throwing in misses, and they were clearing each new height by the skin of their teeth.
 Meanwhile, the two California jumpers were jumping flawlessly and clearing each height easily… and it became obvious that my two students were fighting it out for third and fourth.

-I don’t remember exactly what the final height was that day, but it was something a little over five feet, as I recall, which is an impressive jump for eleven-year-old girls.
+I don’t remember exactly what the final height was that day, but it was something a little over five feet, as I recall, which is an impressive jump for an eleven-year-old girl.
 My student with the flawed takeoff was jumping last in the rotation, with one final jump remaining at this final height.
 She had missed her first two attempts badly, and I assumed she would now throw in one last miss, and the contest would be over.

 But then a miracle happened.

-You’ve seen on TV where some end-of-the-bench baseball player steps up and hits a grand slam home run to win the big game…or some golfer sinks a match-winning hole-in-one on the last hole to win the tournament.
-It happens…but only in movies or TV, and always to someone else.
+You’ve seen on TV where some end-of-the-bench baseball player steps up and hits a grand slam home run to win the big game… or some golfer sinks a match-winning hole-in-one on the last hole to win the tournament.
+It happens… but only in movies or TV, and always to someone else.

 Right?

-Well…no lightning flashed in the hot Arizona sky, but on her third and final jump, the miracle happened.
+Well… no lightning flashed in the hot Arizona sky, but on her third and final jump, the miracle happened.
 She approached the bar, jumped (with her flawed takeoff in full bloom), bent herself around the bar with her beautiful arch as she always did, landed in the pit, then looked up at the bar THAT WAS STILL FIRMLY IN PLACE… then buried her face in her hands.

 She was the American Champion!